neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

 ### 9:00 - Course Introduction (JB Poline)
 An introduction to BrainHack School, including a brief history, motivation, objectives, evaluation process and code of conduct.
-This will be followed by an outline of the four-week course, followed by an introduction to Week 1.
+This will be followed by an outline of the four-week course proposed across Concordia, McGill, Polytechnique and Université de Montréal, followed by an introduction to Week 1.

+**Learning Objectives:**
-**Learning Objectives:** Become familiar with the objectives and logistics of BrainHack school.
+    - Become familiar with the objectives and logistics of BrainHack school.

 ### 10:00 - Epistemology and lessons from the past (JB Poline)

 An in-depth exploration of the facets and challenges of neuroscience that created the need for initiatives like BrainHack School.
-This will included an overview of the challenges of neuroscience day, and topics related to reproducibility, falsifiability, (…?, power structures?,…?) and related topics.
+This will included an overview of some classical epistemological contexts, and topics related to reproducibility, falsifiability, and statistics.

 **Learning Objectives:** Understand the greater context that created the need for the tools you will learn to use in BrainHack school.